-Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
+• Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
 I will utilize text messaging and you may communicate with me this way also.
 The instructor will not initiate communication using private email accounts.
-Students are encouraged to check SPC email on a regular basis each week of class.
+Students are required to check SPC email on a daily basis.
 Students will also have access to assignments, web-links, handouts, and other vital material which will be delivered via the classroom website.
 Any student having difficulty accessing the classroom website or their email should immediately contact their instructor for direction.
 The instructor will work with any student to ensure the student has access to a computer on campus and can obtain the needed class content that is located on the course website.